 Treatments for thrips infestations include using insecticidal soap or neem oil sprays, which can be effective against thrips.
 Beneficial insects like predatory mites and lacewings can also help control thrips populations.

-These traps are coated with a sticky substance that the adult gnats become stuck to.
-Another option is to use a biological control such as Bacillus thuringiensis israelensis (BTI), like Mosquito Bits, which is a naturally occurring soil bacteria that kills the larvae of fungus gnats.
+Another option (and my favorite) is to use a biological control such as Bacillus thuringiensis israelensis (BTI), like Mosquito Bits, which is a naturally occurring soil bacteria that kills the larvae of fungus gnats.
 You can also use insecticides such as neem oil or spinosad, which are effective against both the adult gnats and the larvae.

 Agave Snout-Nosed Weevil